htmlgifted/configs/README.md

 4.safety commands - basic commands shortened
 5.Privileged access commands

+Example of how to use bin scripts.

+senerio - A unknown ip address is access your device.

+we will use google dns ip for this example ( 8.8.8.8)

+usage - $ ipscan
+Output -  Please enter ip address to look up (enter 8.8.8.8 & hit enter) The command will then output the hopes it takes to the desitnation ip entered.

+Geoip script usage.
+Taking the second to last address on the results from the ip scan.

+usage - $ geoip
+output - please enter ip to scan (enter ip address from ipscan results & hit enter) The command will then output all information pertaining to the ip's geo location data

 #Message from Me.

 If you are having issues with commands not functioning on your system please feel to let me know.